reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 For creating the RDS database in a private subnet we have used the following configurations:
 {{% image alt="Create RDS Database" src="images/posts/aws-rds-connect/connect.png" %}}

-We have used the default VOC available in our AWS account and set the `public access` to `No`.
-We have also chosen the option to create a new security group named `db-sg`.
+We have used the default VPC available in our AWS account and set the `public access` to `No`.
+We have also chosen the option to create a new security group named `db-sg` where we will define the inbound rules to allow traffic from selected sources.

 We will also select `Password authentication` as the Database authentication option.

 Our RDS database created in a private subnet is ready to use when the status changes to `available`
 {{% image alt="Create RDS Database" src="images/posts/aws-rds-connect/db-created.png" %}}

+With our database created, we will next set up a jump host and populate inbound rules in the security groups in the following sections.

-## Creating a Bastion/Jump Server
+## Creating a Jump Host
+We will use an EC2 instance as our jump host for connecting to the RDS database created in the previous section.
-We will next create an EC2 instance from the AWS Management Console in a public subnet in the same VPC where we had created our RDS database in the previous section:
+Let us create the EC2 instance from the AWS Management Console in a public subnet in the same VPC where we had created our RDS database:

 {{% image alt="Create EC2 bastion" src="images/posts/aws-rds-connect/create-ec2.png" %}}

+We have created our instance in the free tier with a ssh key pair to access the instance with SSH.

+For creating the instance in public subnet we have used the network settings as shown below:
+{{% image alt="Create EC2 bastion" src="images/posts/aws-rds-connect/ec2-network.png" %}}

 This EC2 instance is also secured with a security group.
 A security group by default is associated with an outbound rule which has all outbound traffic enabled.
-Let us leave it like this or we can tighten it further by specifying the RDS instance as destination: